kubernetes/test-infra/mungegithub/README.md

 * block-paths - add `do-not-merge` label to PRs which change files which should not be changed (mainly old docs moved to [kubernetes/website](https://github.com/kubernetes/website))
 * blunderbuss - assigned PRs to individuals based on the contents of OWNERS files in the main repo
 * cherrypick-auto-approve - adds `cherrypick-approved` to PRs in a release branch if the 'parent' pr in master was approved
-* cherrypick-label-unapproved - adds `do-not-merge` label to PRs against a release-\* branch which do not have `cherrypick-approved`
 * comment-deleter - deletes comments created by the k8s-merge-robot which are no longer relevant.
 Such as comments about a rebase being required if it has been rebased.
 * comment-deleter-jenkins - deleted comments create by the k8s-bot jenkins bot which are no longer relevant.
 Such as old test results.
 * issue-triager - takes the title and body of an issue and asks another web